suxess-it/kubriX/README.md

 Fortunately our portal helps to onboard teams and apps easier.

-Currently we are facing some issues when login into the portal in a fork repo.
+Currently we are facing some issues when login into the portal in a codespace via github login.
 We will fix that soon!

 ## known issues